 Beginning in the late 1950's

 Neil Brown developed methods to determine ocean salinity in real-time using measured seawater conductivity and temperature.
-This work eventually resulted in the first modern conductivity-temperature-depth (CTD) sensor.
+This pioneering work eventually resulted in the first modern conductivity-temperature-depth (CTD) sensor.

-The NBOSI approach to measuring salinity is an evolution of Neil Brown's 2002 patent (
+The NBOSI approach to measuring salinity is an evolution of Neil Brown's patent (

 US 6,720,773) for an internal field, four-electrode conductivity cell with an integral pressure-protected thermistor and efficient, self-referencing electronics.
-Optimized for use on mobile platforms, the NBOSI CT sensor is free-flushing, fast-responding, quiet, vibration-free, rugged, low-power and insensitive to mounting location.

-Unlike existing two-electrode cells, the NBOSI CT Sensor does not require an energy-consuming and noisy pump.
-And unlike inductive cells, the compact, rugged, and low-drag NBOSI sensor may be mounted anywhere on the vehicle exterior without compromising data quality or sacrificing hydrodynamic efficiency.
+Optimized for use on mobile platforms, the NBOSI CT Sensor is free-flushing, fast-responding, quiet, vibration-free, rugged, low-power and insensitive to mounting location.
+Unlike existing two-electrode cells, the NBOSI Sensor not require an energy-consuming and noisy pump.
+And unlike inductive cells, our compact, rugged, and low-drag sensor may be mounted anywhere on the vehicle without compromising data quality or sacrificing hydrodynamic efficiency.

 All products are assembled and calibrated in our